ECE 1004 - Introduction to ECE Concepts (3C)

 Course Description

 Introduction to topics that span the field of electrical and computer engineering (ECE).
-Content presented through the lens of application with accompanying hands-on exercises.
-Basics of circuits, op-amps, power supplies, computer logic, system decomposition, and coding.
-Modeling and application of engineering professionalism.
-Exploration of ECE in society.
-(3H, 3C)
+Content is presented through the lens of application with accompanying hands-on exercises.
+Basics of circuits, op-amps, computer logic, and computer programming are covered.
+Engineering ethics and its societal challenges are considered.

 Why take this course?